WHAT DOES IT DO TO YOU? HOW CAN YOU MINIMIZE NEGATIVE EFFECTS?

 HIGH-FIBER-LAXATIVEA class of laxative that adds bulk and water to stools.
 The size of a stool stimulates peristalsis and the stool passes more easily through the colon.
 It is important to drink plenty of water when using high fiber laxatives, as they can be dehydrating.

-RELATED SYMPTOMS & HABITSThe following symptoms & habits may be related to 'Pizza'.
+REDUCE THESE RELATED SYMPTOMS & HABITSThe following symptoms & habits may be related to 'Pizza'.
 See your quiz results for a computerized assessment of your body type.
 Please click on the symptoms below to learn more about them.

 DO YOU WANT TO LEARN MORE ABOUT YOUR UNIQUE BODY?